What should not be done to remove excess ink from the pen point?

 Enhance your calligraphy skills with the BYU Calligraphy Exam.
 Test your knowledge with diverse question formats, hints, and detailed explanations.
 Ace your test with confidence!

-Dipping the pen tip in an ammonia solution is not advisable for removing excess ink because ammonia can be a harsh chemical that may damage the delicate materials of the pen, such as the nib or the feed.
-Instead of effectively cleaning the ink, using an ammonia solution could lead to deterioration of the pen's components and affect its performance.
+Dipping the pen tip in an ammonia solution should not be done to remove excess ink from the pen point because ammonia can be a harsh chemical that may damage the materials of the pen, including the nib and other components.
+This method poses a risk not only to the integrity of the pen but can also lead to adverse effects on the ink itself, potentially altering its pigmentation or consistency.

 Subscribe